Search

 in Botswana

-There are various ways to embark on a safari.
+There are various ways to experience a safari.
 The most common, or traditional, is from a safari vehicle.
-Alternative modes of transport exist for travellers looking for a different type of experience.
-From horse riding through the wilderness in pursuit of big game or drifting silently over the savannah in a hot-air balloon watching the wildlife from above to traversing the plains on foot – the different ways of accessing the African wilderness will offer vastly different safari experiences!
+However, alternative modes of transport exist for travellers seeking a different kind of adventure.
+From horse riding through the wilderness in pursuit of big game, drifting silently over the savannah in a hot-air balloon watching the wildlife from above, to traversing the plains on foot – each offers a unique perspective of the African wilderness.

-There are a number of safari experiences on offer when visiting Botswana.
-One of the most iconic and memorable ways to immerse yourself in the landscape is on the water!
-Travel to the breathtaking Okavango Delta and iconic Chobe National Park to enjoy Botswana’s best water-based safari activities.
+When visiting Botswana, a water safari is one of the most iconic and memorable ways to immerse yourself in the landscape.
+Explore the breathtaking Okavango Delta and the renowned Chobe National Park to enjoy Botswana’s finest water-based safari activities.

 Water-Based Safaris in